KidPudel/flutter-starter-kit/clean_architecture.md

 - **data** - data layer.
 This layer, for example, describes the work with external API.
 - **domain** - the layer of business logic.
 - **internal** - application layer.
-This layer is where dependencies are implemented.
+This layer is where dependencies are implemented. (kind of dependency injection)
 - **presentation** - the presentation layer.
 This layer is where we describe the UI of the application.